allanshak/erpnext_telegram/README.md

    7. Press "Get Chat ID" And if everything is ok it will get the chat ID.
    8. Press Save.

 3. Go to → Telegram Notification -> New You can configure various notifications in your system to remind you of important activities.
-As the original [Erpnext Notification](https://erpnext.com/docs/user/manual/en/setting-up/notifications).
+As the original [ERPNext Notification](https://erpnext.com/docs/user/manual/en/setting-up/notifications).

    Here chose the profile of "Telegram User Settings" want to send to him the notification or use the checkbox "Dynamic Recipients" to get the recipient from the DocType dynamically if it has a Link Field like "Customer", "Supplier", "Student" or "Employee", for this it needs to set up a "Telegram User Settings" for the customer, supplier ...

 4. Also, you can send directly a Telegram message from any form view by going to the Menu and click "Send To Telegram".

 5. When the app send a Telegram Notification it will write a new log into Extra Notifications > Extra Notification Log .

 ## SMS Notifications: